Singular SDK Integration for Flutter

 The initialization code goes in your main app widget (ie. main.dart) - the first one that loads when the app is opened.
 This widget has to be stateful, and the code has to be added in the widget's initState() method.

-First, you have to create a SingularConfig object.
-The object contains your Singular SDK Key and Secret (which you can retrieve by logging into your Singular account and going to Developer Tools > SDK Keys).
+1. First, you have to create a SingularConfig object.
+The object contains your Singular SDK Key and Secret.

 Example: